How Much Does a Chihuahua cost?June 1, 2021 2021-08-15 14:59

 A trip to the groomer for this type of dog usually only costs about $35 to $55, as they don’t require much time at all.
 You should take your dog to the groomer about 3 to 6 times a year, depending on their shedding rate and the dog’s lifestyle.
 This puts you at around $100 to $300 a year.

 Factors influencing the price

 Generally, the most significant factor in a Chihuahua’s price is their bloodline.
 If a puppy comes from a line of champions, it will likely cost thousands of dollars.
 Their family is likely well-known in the dog competition world, which means that some people are willing to pay quite a bit for the puppy.
-Dogs with perfect coloring or unusual patterns (such as the merle pattern) will cost considerably more.
+Chihuahuas with perfect coloring or unusual patterns (such as the merle pattern) will cost considerably more.

 On the other hand, some breeders produce dogs for your average pet owner.
 These dogs may not have many champions in their blood and may not conform to the standard perfectly.
 For this reason, they are typically priced far lower and marketed towards those looking for a companion.

 Breed certification can drive up the price a little bit, but usually not thousands of dollars.
 This certification ensures that the dog is purebred.
 Usually, they are certified by the AKC.
 Both parents must be certified for this to happen, as the AKC tracks breeds through generations.
 These Chihuahuas may cost a bit more simply because the breeder has to put in a bit more work to get the certification.